Documentation

 What Changes in the Output

 Real outputs from blind evaluation.
-The agent called the API itself, received the scaffold, and produced the response.
+The agent called the API itself, received the injection, and produced the response.
 Full outputs on each task profile.

 Task CA-V2-18: Reverse causality detection.
 A social media company observes likes correlate with posting frequency.
 The agent must reason about what the data would look like if the causal direction were reversed.